-Our global footprint in countries outside of our manufacturing operations in Malaysia and corporate office in Singapore, has heightened our proactivity in identifying and addressing a broader range of social issues, risks and impact.
+Our global footprint in countries outside of our manufacturing operations in Malaysia and corporate office in Singapore, has heightened our proactivity in identifying and addressing a broader range of social issues, risks and impact on our business.
 We are committed to conducting our business with integrity and safeguarding the interest of all stakeholders.